colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

     sudo nano /etc/rc.local

-and this to the end.
-Note the lines at the end, choose either the eth0 or wlan0 line
+and this just before the `exit 0` at the end.
+Note the last lines below, choose either the eth0 or wlan0 line

 ```
 # flush current iptable rules so this can be run at any time to restore rules